GeertBosch/chessfun/README.md

 |               0 spaces                |                1 space                |               2 spaces                |                 how?!                 |

-We can actually get a single space between the chess pieces by taking advantage of the left and right half block Unicode characters: `▌` and `▐`.
+We can actually get a single space between the chess pieces by taking advantage of the left and right half block Unicode characters: `▌` (U+2580) and `▐` (U+2584).
 By putting one of these between the pieces with the foreground set to the light square color and the background to the dark square color, we can simulate half spaces.
 On the edges of the board, special care needs to be taken to use the default background color: use the right half block on the left edge and the left half block on the right edge.
 While this seems to work on many terminals, good results may require adjusting the font, line spacing, or both.
-In this case, I used Fira Code 13 with a line spacing of 0.84.
+In this case, I used Fira Code size 13 with a line spacing of 0.84.

 ## As the Smoke Clears...
 Victory?
 Not quite.
 Some platforms render the chess pieces in a quite an awful manner, or not at all.
 In